Lovestruck (Madness song)

 "Lovestruck" is a song by English ska band Madness, released as the lead single from their seventh studio album, Wonderful (1999), on 19 July 1999.
 This release marked the first time Madness had put out original material for over 10 years and signified their return to music.
 "Lovestruck" peaked at number 10 on the UK Singles Chart, which was the first time a new Madness release had reached the top 10 since the 1983 release "The Sun and the Rain".
 The song also charted in Iceland, reaching number 36 on the Íslenski Listinn Topp 40.

+The song was re-issued on 7" vinyl for Record Store Day in 2015, with "Le Grand Pantalon" (a slowed-down version of "Baggy Trousers") as the B-side, and packed with a 3D pop-up theatre designed by Pollock's Toy Museum.